Velocidex/velociraptor-docs/content/docs/offline_triage/_index.md

 * Target Operating System: This specifies the specific version of the Velociraptor binary that will be packed.

-* Password: It is possible to specify a password to encrypt the zip file that Velociraptor will create.
-Note that when specifying a zip password, Velociraptor will create a second zip file called `data.zip` inside the output zip file.
-This is done because Zip password protection does not extend to the directory listing, so Velociraptor will hide the content of the zip by storing the data in an embedded zip.
+* Encryption: It is possible to specify a scheme to encrypt the zip file that will be created.
+Read more about this below.

 * Collection Type: This controls where the collection is stored.